 There are three periods during the morning of 55 minutes each.
 Classes are for six days, Sunday through Friday.
 Teachers are selected by the Program & Evaluations committee.
 Each teacher teaches his/her class twice each morning for 6 days.
 Classes are strictly optional and no attendance is kept.

 The Program & Evaluations committee seeks to achieve a balance of classes in these categories, usually nine or more classes total:

 - Social/Political: Labor issues, political workings, and miscellaneous other

 - Religion & Spirituality: Bible study, comparative religion, etc.

 New teachers are sometimes brought in because the committee is looking for someone to teach a specific topic.
 Most often, a teacher is brought in by a camper who has experienced the teacher elsewhere.

 — Socio-Political —

 Piper (B.A.
 Spelman College, M.A., Ph.D.
 Rutgers, the State University of NJ) is an Associate Professor in the English and African American Studies Departments at the College of New Jersey.
 She teaches various classes on topics in 19th and 20th Century African American Literature, African Diaspora Literature, and Multicultural Studies.
-Piper authored; Re-presenting Segregation: Toward an Esthetics of Living Jim Crow, published in 2010.
-She is currently writing A Black American Love Story.
+Her book, Re-presenting Segregation: Toward and Aesthetics of Living Jim Crow, co-edited with Brian Norman, was published by SUNY Press in 2010.

 — Religion and Spirituality —